The Top 10 Reasons to Visit Puglia, Italy (Take It From a Local!)

 Being a port, travel to nearby Greece, Turkey and The Balkans is an ideal opportunity to avail of visiting a new country, so keep it in mind.

-4. The Trulli of Puglia
+4. The Trulli of Puglia Are Totally Unique

-These conical roofed stone dwellings are unique to Puglia.
-Originating in the town of Alberobello in the 16 Century BC, the trulli spread throughout the nearby towns of Martina Franca, Conversano, Locorotondo and Cisternino.
+These conical-roofed stone dwellings are unique to Puglia.
+Originating in the town of Alberobello in the 16 century BC, the trulli spread throughout the nearby towns of Martina Franca, Conversano, Locorotondo and Cisternino.

-In 1996 it was designated a world heritage site by UNESCO.
+In 1996, it was designated a world heritage site by UNESCO.
 I have been inside a variety of trulli, and it is amazing to think entire families would have lived inside these tiny stone houses.
 Today many are restored and added to in order to make them more functional for modern living.

 History of the Trulli in Alberobello